TRICARE Expansion & Health Care Coverage For Service Dependents

 Telehealth scheduling flexibility

 Are there any downsides to the recent TRICARE changes?
+Finding a new TRICARE doctor & TRICARE West regions

 Though it’s good to know that coverage for remote therapy is a permanent part of TRICARE, certain other changes may not be as welcome.
 For example, at the time of this publication, the waiver of copays for remote visits with providers has ended.
-During the height of the pandemic, it was possible to use telemedicine services without paying out of pocket.
+During the height of the pandemic, it was possible to use telemedicine services with TRICARE without paying out of pocket.
 However, in August of 2022, the Department of Defense announced that copays would once again be required moving forward.

 Another major change to possibly be aware of is the TRICARE reclassification of several U.S. states, moving them from TRICARE’s “East” to “West” regions.
-This isn’t generally related to remote therapy, but if you’re currently receiving therapy, you may need to find a new TRICARE doctor or therapist that is covered by your TRICARE plan.
+This isn’t generally related to remote therapy, but if you’re currently receiving therapy, you may need to find a new TRICARE doctor or therapist who is covered by your TRICARE plan.
 There is a chance your current TRICARE therapist might not be approved in your new region.

 The states affected by the TRICARE change at the time of this publication may include: